NukolLodda/NukolLodda/README.md

 They can all be found <a href=https://github.com/NukolLodda/MinecraftModdingFacilitater>here</a>.

-(All my mods are under CC-BY-NC unless otherwise stated, ie if you were to copy and distribute my mods you must let the person know that I made it and that you can NOT make money distributing/making copies of my mod, minor snippets of code are ok since I understand that finding info online on Minecraft modding can be quite difficult but the merging and copying of my projects must abide by the license)
+All my mods are under CC-BY-NC unless otherwise stated, ie if you were to copy and distribute my mods you must let the person know that I made it and that you can NOT make money distributing/making copies of my mod, minor snippets of code are ok since I understand that finding info online on Minecraft modding can be quite difficult but the merging and copying of my projects must abide by the license.
+However this license only applies to my mods or anything else I make in Java or maybe C++ if I ever figure that language out and programs I made in python can be distributed and copied freely.

 ---
 **About Me**